-No recommendation from the clerk of court's office as to whether a litigant is in fact indigent need be attached to an affidavit of poverty submitted by a party wishing to proceed informa pauperis.
+No recommendation from the clerk of court's office as to whether a litigant is in fact indigent need be attached to an affidavit of poverty submitted by a party wishing to proceed in forma pauperis.
 No requirement that such a recommendation be attached, pursuant to La.
 Code Civ.
 Proc. art.
-5183, may be instituted except by amendment to these rules.
+5183, may be instituted except by amendment to these Rules.
+Adopted April 1, 2002, effective April 1, 2002.

 - (a) See La.
 Code Civ.
 Proc. art.
-5181, et seq., for general rules regarding proceeding in forma pauperis.
-See Chapter 13 for special rules governing civil litigation filed by inmates. - (b) Federal laws, including the Social Security Act and the Privacy Act of 1974, provide that Social Security numbers are confidential and that governmental benefits may not be denied because of a person's refusal to provide that information unless its provision is required by federal statute.
-Accordingly, the Social Security number is optional in the affidavit in Appendix 6.
+5181, et seq., for general rules regardingfor proceeding in forma pauperis.
+See Chapter 13 of the Louisiana Rules for District Courts for special rules governing civil litigation filed by inmates. - (b) Federal laws, including the Social Security Act and the Privacy Act of 1974, provide that Social Security numbers are confidential and that governmental benefits may not be denied because of a person's refusal to provide that information, unless its provision is required by federal statute.
+Accordingly, providing the applicant's Social Security number is optional in the affidavit in Appendix 6.